A guide to business protection

 - What impact would that have on revenue?

-- Would the business have enough funds to survive until a replacement was found?
+- Would the business have enough funds to survive until a replacement is found?

 - What would happen if one of the partners in the firm died?